Information for adult social care providers on COVID-19 guidance and support.

 Guidance on how to use PPE

 To support the social care sector in using PPE, PHE have published tailored resources on how to work safely in care homes and how to work safely in domiciliary care.
-These include summarised tables, a Q&A and a specialised training video on putting on (donning) and taking off (doffing) PPE in social care settings.
+These include summarised tables and a specialised training video on putting on (donning) and taking off (doffing) PPE in social care settings.

 PHE has also published an illustrated PPE guide for community and social care settings.
 This translates the existing PPE guidance into a simple, visual format that is applicable to all settings.

 These are the main sources of PPE guidance for the social care sector.